connor-a-casey/fso-simulation/README.md

 - Each component in the `src` folder reads data from the `satelliteParameters.txt` file in the `data/input` folder.
 - The `satellite_passes` component also uses a `.tle` (Two-Line Element) file for satellite orbit data.
-- The `cloud_cover` component interacts with an API gateway for retrieving cloud cover data.
+- The `cloud_cover` component interacts with an API gateway (EUMETSAT) for retrieving cloud cover data.
 - The `data_integrator` component pulls data from the `satellite_passes`, `turbulence`, and `cloud_cover` components.
 - The `dynamic_analysis` component uses data from both the `satelliteParameters.txt` file and the `data_integrator` component.